peaceful-james/invoicer/README.md

 ```

 actually hits the `:invoicer_html` endpoint to get the invoice HTML which is then converted into a PDF using ChromicPdf.

-### TODOs and dreams
-- change naming to use dates instead of just month names
-- use Money instead of float
-- simplify the form/statement duplication.
-Try to DRY and centralize schema.
-- add ability to "save" invoice for future use